George M. Bedinger

-George Michael Bedinger (December 10, 1756 – December 7, 1843) was an American military officer and politician who came to oppose the expansion of slavery to Kentucky He served in both houses of the Kentucky legislature and in the U.S. representative from Kentucky.
+George Michael Bedinger (December 10, 1756 – December 7, 1843) was an American military officer and politician who came to oppose the expansion of slavery to Kentucky.
+He served in both houses of the Kentucky legislature and as a U.S. representative from Kentucky.
 His nephew Henry Bedinger became a pro-slavery congressman from Virginia.

 Early and family life

 George M. Bedinger was born December 10, 1756, in Hanover, Pennsylvania, to parents Henry Bedinger (1729–1772) and Magdelena Schlegel (1734–1796), who had emigrated from Alsace.
 George attended an English school.
 The family moved to Virginia about 1762 (where his elder brother Henry (1753–1843) would remain).
 Meanwhile, his father Henry moved the rest of his family to Kentucky in 1779, and settled at Boonesborough.

 Military service

 During the American Revolutionary War, George M. Bedinger served as adjutant in John Bowman's expedition against Chillicothe in May 1779.
 He returned to Virginia and served at the siege of Yorktown, and therefore missed the Battle of Blue Licks in Kentucky.

 During the Northwest Indian War, he was a major in Drake's Regiment in 1791, a major commanding the Winchester Battalion of Sharpshooters in the St. Clair expedition in 1791, and a major commanding the Third Sublegion of the United States Infantry from April 11, 1792, to February 28, 1793.